defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 4. Select the question to write the question text and then navigate to the ‘HTML view’ that will appear just above the box you have selected.
 5. Copy the Qualtrics generic accessibility statement code and paste it into the HTML view.
 6. Once pasted, navigate to the ‘Rich Content Editor’ view, again this is situated before the question itself, close to the HTML view.
-7. From here, go through the statement and add the details that are relevant to your form.
+7. Go through the statement and add the details that are relevant to your form, remove any that are not, and include contact details.
 If you are aware of any extra defects in your form, add those.
 8. Go to ‘Look and feel’ and then ‘Style’
 9. Add the following code to the ‘Custom CSS’ field.
   * `#NextButton{display:none!important}`